It's game night, and the characters want to have some fun. Why not do it with a classic board game?

-- Film/Zathura is very similar except the titular board game sends the players to space instead.
+- Its sequel, Zathura, is very similar, except the board game sends the players to space instead.

 - Play Misty for Me has Dave Garver and his friendly bartender set up an impromptu game on a bar napkin with four pieces each.
 It's played similarly to chess, with analysis and strategy.
 Dave wins the game, and attracts the attention of a pretty patron, Evelyn.
 He later admits the game was a ruse to break the ice.

-- In Robocop, a TV advertisement for a game called "Nukem" is shown.
+- In RoboCop (1987), a TV advertisement for a game called Nukem is shown.

 "You crossed my line of death!"

-- The Star Wars Expanded Universe had Sabacc, a card game frequently played by characters like Han Solo and Lando Calrissian resembling a fusion of poker and blackjack played with a tarot deck.
+- The Star Wars Expanded Universe has Sabacc, a card game frequently played by characters like Han Solo and Lando Calrissian resembling a fusion of poker and blackjack played with a tarot deck.

 - Pazaak is another card game even closer to blackjack.

-- And there's also dejarik, a holographic board game vaguely similar to chess.
+- Dejarik is a holographic board game vaguely similar to chess.